codeforfrankfurt/frankfurt_districts/README.md

 4.Add info and links immobilienscout24 for each district

-# How to run localy
+# How to run locally
 ```
 npm i
 npm start